Ashtauhid/Brazilian-Ecommerce-Dataset-by-Olist/README.md

 We have chosen the snowflake schema for this dataset due to the fact that all the tables cannot be connected to a single fact table.
 For instance, product_category_name_translation table has no direct connection with the fact table olist_orders_dataset.
 Instead, it can be connected to another dimension table olist_products_dataset based on the product_category_name field.
 As of now, we have the following tables ready for data modeling:
 ![Unlinked tables](Resources/Unlinked%20schema.png)

+It's important to note that there are currently no established connections among the tables within this dataset.
+To enable seamless querying across the entire dataset, it is imperative to establish relationships among the tables.
+This can be achieved through three distinct approaches:
+1. Automatic Detection via Power BI: Utilizing the capabilities of Power BI, the software can autonomously detect and establish relationships between tables.
+2. Manage Relationships Option (Model View): This approach involves accessing the Model View and utilizing the "Manage Relationships" feature to manually define and manage relationships between tables.
+3. Drag and Drop of Primary Keys: An alternative manual method involves directly dragging and dropping primary key attributes from one table to another, thereby defining relationships.
+Using the available options, we can come up with the following relationship within the tables: